-Applications are accepted on a rolling basis with a final deadline July 31.
-Application form will be available here.
+Applications are accepted on a rolling basis with a final deadline of July 31st.
+The application form is available here.

 Priority Deadline: March 31.

-Please note: The nostrification process can take a long time (1-3 months) and its successful completion is a necessary component of the departmental admission into the program.
-You will obtain an official acceptance letter from the university only after your foreign degree diploma is nostrified in the Czech Republic.
-If you need to apply for a student visa in order to study in Prague, please make all effort to complete all required steps of the admission process on time (i.e. before September 2018 when the semester starts).
+Please note: The nostrification process can take a long time (1-3 months) and its successful completion is a necessary component of the formal departmental admission into the program.
+You will receive an official acceptance letter from the university only after your foreign degree diploma has been nostrified in the Czech Republic.
+If you need to apply for a student visa in order to study in Prague, please make all effort to complete all required steps of the admission process on time (i.e. before September 2019 when the semester starts).

-The philosophy of Gender Studies at the School of Humanities at Charles University in Prague (FHS UK) rests in offering the opportunity for a systematic and interdisciplinary academic study of theoretical and methodological tools for researching and exploring gender issues in historical perspective, with a consideration of cultural and ethnic aspects of any given topic.
+Gender Studies at the Faculty of Humanities at Charles University in Prague (FHS UK) offers the opportunity for a systematic and interdisciplinary academic study of theoretical and methodological tools for researching and exploring gender issues in historical perspective, with a consideration of cultural and ethnic aspects of any given topic.
 Gender studies applies intersectional and interdisciplinary perspectives on gender as one of the basic principles organizing human society and culture.
 Gender studies focus on analysis of historical as well as contemporary manifestations of gender order, influence of feminist and queer theories and methods in science and research and other aspects of gender order; they also probe the relationship between gender and other categories of social differentiation and stratification such as race/ethnicity, social status, age, sexuality, and/or disability.

 One of the specific strengths and an internationally recognized expertize of the gender studies program at School of Humanities is the emphasis put on analysis and reflection of post-socialist experiences and reflections of gender structuring of the late-socialist Czechoslovak society, and “East European” societies in general.